 This Site is dedicated to all Men and Women who give freely of their time and effort to provide aid and comfort to the public, whether it is family, friend or stranger.
 We give special thanks to the Family of these Men and Women as they so often take second place to the call of the fire alarm, they are a special class of people.

-function within the community.
+This Web Page is provided as a service to residents of Union Mills Fire Protection District.
+The purpose for the site is to provide information as to the past, present and future status of the fire department and its function within the community.
 Every effort is made to provide family oriented material.
-Please check our Education and Safety Links for information provided by agencies such as US Fire Administration, National Fire Protection Association, NC State Fire Marshall's Office, American Cancer Society and the
+Please check our Education and Safety Links for information provided by agencies such as US Fire Administration, National Fire Protection Association, NC State Fire Marshall's Office, American Cancer Society and the American Heart Association.
+Homestead.com provides space for this Web Page free.

+Visit our Tribute to the Firefighter and Family.
 A special thank you is also in order for the Fire Department Ladies Auxiliary for the dedication to the fund raising efforts through the past years.

 Visit each section listed in the menu below and at the bottom of each section to surf your way through the site.
 Check out the links listed in the Home Safety Link page for children's fire safety information and games, as well as adult level safety information and health care information.
 Visit our photo page for a few shots from the Children's Fire Safety Day at Pinacle Elementary School.
 Also found during this visit are a short history of the department, something about our area, and some financial facts about the operation of the department.

+Listed also are the churches and organizations within our response district.
 A page exist with links of interest to firefighters, these include NC State Firemen's Association, State Fire Marshall's Office, and Firehouse Magazine.

-This history compiled and is updated by Dean Conner
+A History of Union Mills Volunteer Fire Department, Inc. This history compiled and is updated by Dean Conner

 On February 07, 1971, a group of citizens met at the Union Mills Community Clubhouse to discuss the possibility of organizing a Volunteer Fire Department.
 The meeting was a result of a similar meeting in the Hudlow-Mt.
 Vernon area.
 Since a station located in that area would not help the residents of Union Mills, the plan was to organize here.
 After a lengthy discussion by some thirty-one local citizens, the plan was in motion.
 The motion to organize was made by Pete Flack, second by Leroy Young; the vote was thirty in favor, one not voting.
 As with any organization, a Board of Directors was chosen to seek a Charter and the necessary information needed to continue the operation.
 The temporary Board of Directors, elected by majority vote was V.T.
 Cooper, Chairman, along with John Briscoe and Leroy Young.
 On March 26, 1971, the Secretary of State granted a Charter to the organization to be known as the Union Mills Volunteer Fire Department, Inc. The organization was to operate as a tax exempt, non-profit, Corporation.
 After meeting with members from several other fire departments, a set of by-laws were composed, an eight member Board of Directors, a Fire Chief and five line officers were elected.
 Under the direction of Chairman V. T. Cooper and Chief Leon StClair, a fund raising program, a search for the permanent headquarters, purchase of fire apparatus, and a training program were under way.